paulpan05/te-app-backend/README.md

 ## Deployment

-App is deployed every time new changes are pushed to master brach, via Serverless CI
+App is deployed every time new changes are pushed to master brach, via GitHub Actions